RZEdward/RZEdward.github.io/_pages/academic_research.md

 {% include base_path %}

 <br>
 Welcome to my research page.
-Below you can see my past research projects, and in future I will add summaries of interesting publications, as well as any new research I take on in my spare time.
+Below you can see my past research projects, and in future I will add summaries of interesting publications as well as any new research I take on in my spare time.

 <h2> Agent-Based Model: The Collective Physics of Motile Cells in Complex Environments </h2>